Beanie Wells

-Christopher Michael Wells (born August 7, 1988), known as Chris Wells or Beanie Wells, is a former American football running back.
-He was selected by the Arizona Cardinals in the first round (31st overall pick) of the 2009 NFL Draft out of Ohio State University.
+Christopher Michael Wells (born August 7, 1988), known as Chris Wells or Beanie Wells, is an American former professional football player who was a running back for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes and was selected by the Cardinals in the first round of the 2009 NFL draft with the 31st overall pick.

-High school career
+Early life

 Wells was a highly touted player out of high school, where he played football at Akron Garfield High School and ran track.
 His high school running back coach, Ben Dunn, said that Beanie was one of the most explosive play-makers he had seen in his 28 years at the school.
 He was often considered the best recruit out of Ohio.
 Wells played at Akron Garfield High from 2002 to 2005, graduating early in December.
 In track, he was timed at 10.8 seconds in the 100 meters as a high school junior, and also recorded a 4.48 40-yard dash as a senior.
 He was listed as the top running back and All-American by Parade in 2006.

 Wells was offered to play at schools such as Michigan and USC, but he always knew he was going to play at Ohio State, saying "I think I came out of my mom's womb wanting to go to Ohio State."